Prehistoric Cyprus: Early Bronze Age

-The new era was introduced by people from Anatolia who came to Cyprus about 2400 BC.
+The new era was introduced by people from Anatolia who came to Cyprus around 2400 BC.
 The newcomers are identified archaeologically because of a distinct material culture, known as the Philia Culture.
 This was the earliest manifestation of the Bronze Age.
 Philia sites are found in most parts of the island.

-As the newcomers knew how to work with copper they soon moved to the so-called copperbelt of the island, that is the foothills of the Troodos mountains.
+As the newcomers knew how to work with copper they soon moved to the so-called copperbelt of the island, that is the foothills of the Troodos Mountains.
 This movement reflects the increased interest in the raw material that was going to be so closely connected with Cyprus for several centuries afterwards.

 The Philia phase of the Bronze Age (or Philia phases) saw a rapid transformation of technology and economy.
 Rectilinear buildings made of mud-brick, the plough, the warp-weighted loom and clay pot stands are among the characteristic introductions.
 Cattle were reintroduced, together with the donkey.

-The succeeding Early Bronze Age is divided into three general phases (Early Cypriot I - III) - a continuous process of development and population increase.
+The succeeding Early Bronze Age is divided into three general phases (Early Cypriot I–III) - a continuous process of development and population increase.
 Marki Alonia is the best excavated settlement of this period.

 Marki Alonia and Sotira Kaminoudhia are excavated settlements.
-Many cemeteries are known, the most important of which is Bellapais Vounous on the North coast.
+Many cemeteries are known, including Bellapais Vounous on the north coast.

 Middle Bronze Age

 The Middle Bronze Age, which follows the Early Bronze Age (1900–1600 BC), is a relatively short period and its earlier part is marked by peaceful development.
 The Middle Bronze Age is known from several excavated settlements: Marki Alonia, Alambra Mouttes and Pyrgos Mavroraki.
-These give evidence of economy and architecture of the period.
+These give evidence of the economy and architecture of the period.
 From Alambra and Marki in central Cyprus we know that the houses were rectangular with many rooms, with lanes allowing people to move freely in the community.
-At the end of the Middle Bronze Age, fortresses were built in various places, a clear indication of unrest, although the cause is uncertain.
+At the end of the Middle Bronze Age, fortresses were built in various places, an indication of unrest, although the cause is uncertain.
 The most important cemeteries are at Bellapais, Lapithos, Kalavasos and Deneia.
 An extensive collection of Bronze Age pottery can be seen online from the cemeteries at Deneia.